andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_assembly-Haplotig_purging/README.md

 Scripts for processing assembly haplotigs

-The script provided below modifies the **purge.pl** script originally written by Michael Roach (Australian Wine Research Institute) and part of the open source Purge Haplotigs tool v1.1.0.
+The script provided below is a modification of the **purge.pl** script originally written by Michael Roach (Australian Wine Research Institute) and part of the open source Purge Haplotigs tool v1.1.0.
 That tool can be found here: https://bitbucket.org/mroachawri/purge_haplotigs/wiki/Updates

+The **purge.pl** script is executed when running the "purge_haplotigs purge" subcommand.

 The original **purge.pl** script has a permissive license: